IT graduate schemes you can apply for with a 2.2 degree

 - Centrica’s information systems graduate programme accepts applicants with a 2.2, if they have a masters degree.

-- Jaguar Land Rover’s IT graduate programme has a 2.2 degree minimum requirement.
+- Jaguar Land Rover’s software product engineering graduate programme has a 2.2 degree minimum requirement.

 - Siemens’ IT graduate scheme has previously accepted graduates with a 2.2 into some roles.